 In 2007 Sarah Newton was selected to contest her home seat of Truro and Falmouth for the Conservative Party and was subsequently elected in May 2010.
-Sarah was re-elected in May 2015 and, following the dissolution of Parliament in 2017, was again selected as the Conservative Party Candidate for Truro & Falmouth.
+Sarah was re-elected in May 2015 and again in June 2017.

 On entering Parliament Sarah Newton took her oath of allegiance in Cornish and since then has been a staunch advocate for the beautiful part of the Duchy that she represents.